There’s a strange paradox in AI right now.

 Not because the technology doesn’t work.
 It does.
 We deployed an AI agent for a small business over a weekend.
 It manages their Google Workspace (email, calendar, business data) on open-source infrastructure.
 The agent runs 24/7, handles routine operations, and gets smarter over time.

 The technology wasn’t the hard part.
-The hard part was knowing which configuration file to edit.
+The hard part was everything between “this works on my machine” and “this works for your business.”

 The Real Bottleneck